ObinnaNdbs/Mars_Rover/README.md

 - **Weather Data Measurement**: The Rover's sensors collected temperature and altitude data which were then compared to known values from reliable sources.

 ## Usage
 The rover's main functionalities include weather data measurement and autonomous navigation.
 The rover utilizes a range of sensors to collect environmental data and follows a pre-defined path of GPS waypoints.
-Using the Mission Planner to setup the parameters of the rovers

 ## Documentation
 Instruction manuals provided to us can be found in the [Documents](https://github.com/ObinnaNdbs/Mars_Rover/tree/main/Documents) directory.